Teacher Education, MED

 This 14-month accelerated, teacher education master of education program in science, technology, engineering and math teaching is designed for students with a bachelor's degree in STEM seeking to earn an initial Wisconsin middle/secondary (grades 4-12) teaching license.
 Students take courses (30 credits) as a cohort over four sessions.
 During that time they engage in teaching experiences based upon a field-based, co-operative education internship model.
 This allows students to apply their course work and theory directly to teaching experiences in the classroom.

-Specializations: Secondary Education; Secondary Education - Science, Technology, Engineering and Mathematics
+Specialization: Secondary Education - Science, Technology, Engineering and Mathematics

 Program Requirements